Thomas Chabot: Professional

-In the seasons that followed, Chabot was the keystone player in Ottawa's defence corps, which was otherwise considered thin by many commentators.
-As a result he logged very high minutes per game.
-In the 2021–22 season he averaged 26:23 minutes of ice time per game, the highest for any player on any team in the league, until a March 16, 2022, hand injury caused by Columbus Blue Jackets forward Sean Kuraly ruled him out for the remainder of the year.
+In the seasons that followed, Chabot was the keystone player in Ottawa's defence corps, which was otherwise considered thin by many commentators and had no stable partner since DeMelo.
+As a result, he logged very high minutes per game.
+In the 2021–22 season he averaged 26:23 minutes of ice time per game, the highest for any player on any team in the league.
+On March 5, 2022. in an 8–5 loss to the Coyotes, Chabot recorded three assists.
+He repeated the feat on April 29, in a 4–2 victory over the Philadelphia Flyers.
+He finished with seven goals and 38 points in 59 games.
 During the 2022–23 season, Chabot struggled, with growing criticism of his game, though some argued that injury and overuse have affected his play.
+On January 18, 2023, he recorded three assists in a 5–4 overtime victory over the Pittsburgh Penguins.
+Later that month on January 31, he again tallied three assists, in a 5–4 victory over the Montreal Canadiens.
+On February 27, he recorded another three-point game, scoring once and adding two assists in a 6–2 victory over the Detroit Red Wings.
 Chabot missed time with injury again that season, suffering a concussion in November, and an upper body injury in March that ended his season prematurely.
+In 68 appearances, he tallied 11 goals and 41 points.
+The Senators did not qualify for the playoffs for the sixth consecutive season.